oookoook/spider-trait-database/docs/api.md

 # World Spider Traits Database API

-The WSTDB provides an API for a programmatic access to the data.
+The WSTDB provides an API for programmatic access to the data.

-The base data endpoint address is <https://spidertraits.sci.muni.cz/backend/data>, optionally followed by a query filters.
-The endpoint supports `GET` http verb.
+The base data endpoint address is <https://spidertraits.sci.muni.cz/backend/data>, optionally followed by query filters.
+The endpoint supports the `GET` HTTP verb.

 ## Response structure

-The API response returns an JSON object with the following structure:
+The API response returns a JSON object with the following structure:

 * `items` - Array of data records.
-The record structure is similar to the structure of the datasets that are inserted into the database, but it adds a hierarchical structure and it follows different naming conventions (using [camelCase](https://en.wikipedia.org/wiki/Camel_case) instead of [snake_case](https://en.wikipedia.org/wiki/Snake_case)).
+The record format is similar to the structure of the datasets that are inserted into the database.
+However, it adds a hierarchical structure, and it follows different naming conventions (using [camelCase](https://en.wikipedia.org/wiki/Camel_case) instead of [snake_case](https://en.wikipedia.org/wiki/Snake_case)).
 Refer to [the template specification](template.md) for more details on the provided attributes:

   * `id` - Unique record identifier.
   * `originalName` - Taxon name as reported in the original source.